Navigating the Heartbreaking Decision: When to Euthanize a Cat with Kidney Disease

 Your instincts as a pet owner are crucial; notice any changes in your cat’s behavior.

-Every cat with kidney disease responds differently to treatments; not all will display improvement.
+Every cat with kidney disease responds differently to treatment; not all will improve.

 A continued decline in your cat’s condition might signal a reduced quality of life.